k0ste/ansible-role-isc-dhcpd/README.md

     value: '25200'

 dhcpd_subnets:
-## This subnet allow only mac addresses of subclasses
+# This subnet allow only mac addresses of subclasses of 'Everywhere' class.
-## of 'Everywhere' class
 - base: '198.19.1.0/26'
   interface: 'vlan100'
   routers: '198.19.1.1'